Hadronic vacuum polarization contribution to the muon $g-2$ in holographic QCD: Conclusion

 \section{Conclusion}

 By considering a number of simple bottom-up holographic-QCD models we have found that their quantitative predictions are too spread out to be of help with the task of determining the HVP contribution to the anomalous magnetic moment of the muon, which is currently afflicted by the largest uncertainty with regard to the ongoing efforts of testing the Standard Model by a new round of experiments.
 However, a comparison of the holographic results for the LO-HVP contribution with the existing data-driven results at or below percent accuracy allows us to assess the various holographic models with regard to their ability to account for the relevant interactions between hadrons and photons.
-This is useful because holographic QCD can provide interesting estimates for HLbL contributions, where conventional approaches have uncertainties that are comparable with expected errors in the large-$N_c$ limit that holographic QCD is based upon.
+This is useful because holographic QCD can provide interesting estimates for HLbL contributions, where conventional approaches have uncertainties that are comparable with or larger than expected errors in the large-$N_c$ limit that holographic QCD is based upon.\footnote{For example, the contribution of axial vector mesons is currently assigned a 100\% uncertainty in \cite{Aoyama:2020ynm}.}

 In particular, we have considered the holographic SW and HW models that have been used previously for estimating the HLbL contributions of pseudoscalars and axial-vector mesons (see the recent review \cite{Leutgeb:2021bpo}), and we have also explored two simple extensions that aim at interpolating between the HW and SW models, while keeping their respective advantages.